 Every home seller wants top dollar for their house.
 Before placing your home on the market, sit down with a real estate professional and discuss the other home sales in your neighborhood to get a feel for what buyers want and will pay for.
 Unless your home is still considered new and move-in-ready or you've recently completed major renovations, it's likely a few home improvements will allow you to up the asking price.

 Don't swing that hammer just yet, however.
-Knocking down a wall to create open space or hiring a contractor for a full kitchen renovation may improve the look of the home, but it may not always offer the best return-on-investment or ROI.
+Knocking down a wall to create open space or hiring a contractor for a full kitchen renovation may improve the look of a Venice home, but it may not always offer the best return-on-investment or ROI.

 Which Home Improvements Offer the Best ROI When Selling?